OXBO Energy

 Automated Offset Planning

-Geospatial offset well analysis with automated stratigraphic correlation — bringing petroleum-grade pre-drill planning methodology to geothermal site characterization.
+Geospatial offset well analysis with automated stratigraphic correlation — bringing industrial-grade pre-drill planning methodology to geothermal site characterization.

 Drilling Analytics & EDR Processing

 Full EDR analytics engine with rig state classification, mechanical specific energy (MSE) decomposition, time breakdown analysis, and connection-level performance tracking.
-Built for shallow geoexchange borefields but scales instantly to deep directional bores and mineral wells.
+Built for shallow geoexchange borefields but scales to deep directional bores without modification.

 Everything's gonna BIOT-κ.